Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: On continuous actions on the interval

+We now claim that there is an $H$-invariant infinite measure $\nu$ on $(0,1)$ that is finite on compact subsets.
+(Actually, this follows from \cite[Proposition 2.2.48]{navas-book}, but we repeat the argument here because is so simple.)
+Indeed, let $h \in H$ be an element having no fixed point in $(0,1)$.
+Then $H / \langle h \rangle$ naturally acts on the space $(0,1) / \! \! \sim$, where the equivalence relation $\sim$ corresponds to being in the same orbit under $h$.
+As $h$ is fixed-point free, $(0,1) / \!\! \sim$ is topologically a circle.
+Since $H / \langle h \rangle$ is Abelian, its action on this topological circle preserves a probability measure.
+This measure lifts to a measure $\nu$ on $(0,1)$ that is finite on compact sets and is invariant under $H$.

-We let $N\subseteq H$ be the set of elements having a fixed point inside $(0,1)$; as $H$ is Abelian, $N$ is easily seen to be a subgroup.
-Since $H$ has finite $\Q$-rank, we have $N\neq H$.
-(This easily follows along the lines of \cite[Exercise 2.2.47]{navas-book} just noticing that every homeomorphism of the interval has the same fixed points as each of its rational powers.)
-Therefore, there is an $H$-invariant infinite measure $\nu$ on $(0,1)$ that is finite on compact subsets \cite[Proposition 2.2.48]{navas-book}.
-We claim that $\nu$ has no atoms, and that it is unique up to scalar multiple.
-Indeed, by \cite{plante}, this holds whenever $H/N$ is not isomorphic to $\Z$, and here we are in this case because $N$ is $A^T$-invariant and $A^T$ has no eigenvalue of modulus 1.
+We next claim that $\nu$ has no atoms, and that it is unique up to scalar multiple.
+Indeed, by \cite{plante} (see also \cite[\S 2.4.5]{navas}), this holds whenever $H/N$ is not isomorphic to $\Z$, and this is the case here because $N$ is $A^T$-invariant and $A^T$ has no eigenvalue of modulus 1.